 This is where I get a lot of books for my kids.
 Whether it is someone giving away a box of books, or a homeschool mom selling books that she no longer needs.
-This is what I do with books that no longer fit out needs or my kids have out grown.
+This is what I do with books that no longer fit our needs or my kids have outgrown.

-You can search for Homeschool groups, Buy and Sell groups, other local groups.
+You can search for Homeschool groups, Buy and Sell groups, and other local groups.

 Local Library Book Sales